danieldimit/6d-annotator/README.md

 ### Features
 The tool has the following features:
-- Semi-automatic - left click with the mouse on 4 points of the bounding box and a PnP algorithm would create initial guess what the bounding box coordinates are
+- Semi-automatic - left click with the mouse on 4 points of your choice (predefined by you) and a PnP algorithm would create initial guess what the object pose is
 - Pick-up where you left off - the program looks how many labels are already created and continues from the last picture which was not yet labeled
+- Auto reduce the PLY objects vertices.
+A PLY object can get big and hence it might become too heavy to calculate its projection.

+### Requirements
+- Numpy
+- OpenCV

 ### How to use
 The program was tested on python 3.7.